iHani/readable-app/README.md

 # Readable App

-As simple blogging application that lets user create a post with some category, comment on posts, and edit and delete posts and comments.
-This project is part of learning React with Udacity React course.
+As simple blogging application that lets user create a post with some category, comment on posts, and edit and delete posts and comments, managing the state by [Redux](https://redux.js.org).
+This project is part of learning Redux with Udacity's React course.

 ## Getting Started:
 Clone and run the backend development server from here https://github.com/udacity/reactnd-project-readable-starter